 Best Interest of the Child Standard

-The “Best Interest of the Child” standard is an important consideration in any child custody or visitation case.
+The “Best Interest of the Child” standard is important in any child custody or visitation case.
 This major principle highlights that the court’s decisions should be all about what’s best for the child’s physical, emotional, and psychological well-being.
 When grandparents ask for visitation or custody, they have to show how their involvement is aligned with the child’s best interests.
 This could mean proving they can provide a stable home, emotional support, or continuity in the child’s life.
 The court also takes into account the existing relationship between the grandparent and grandchild, the child’s wishes, and how it could affect the child’s well-being.
 So, while grandparents have rights, those rights have to consider what’s best for the child to make sure their welfare is the top priority.

 Parental Rights vs. Grandparents’ Rights in Colorado